November 15-17, 2019 Whitbourne Woodcutting Trip (36 Photos)

 23.

-22. Our activities were paired with some kick ass Romeo Y Julieta Cigars and a bottle of epic maple moonshine!
+22. Our activities were paired with some kick ass Romeo & Julieta Cigars and a bottle of epic maple moonshine!

 21. It rained most of Saturday morning but finally cleared off by lunchtime.
-We hooked the log hauler trailer to Sooley's trusty Honda 300 4x4 and the box cart to my Argo and headed in the back trail to start cutting.
-Ronnie also arrived to lend a hand for the afternoon.
+We hooked the log hauler trailer to Sooley's trusty Honda 300 4x4 and the box cart to Project 6x6 and headed in the back trail to start cutting.
+Ronnie arrived just in time to lend a hand for the afternoon.
 Many hands make light work.

 20. French and I made a cutting plan with him on one end and me on the other.
 We started felling trees, liming, and buckin to length while Ronnie & Sooley loaded the trailer and hauled the wood out to the Cabin.